benlau6/learning-notes/README.md

   - Rust tries to be as explicit as possible whenever it allocates memory on the heap.
 So if your function returns a pointer-to-trait-on-heap in this way, you need to write the return type with the dyn keyword, e.g. `Box<dyn Animal>`.
 - [Box around traits](https://dhghomon.github.io/easy_rust/Chapter_54.html)
 - [Don't use boxed trait objects](https://bennett.dev/dont-use-boxed-trait-objects-for-struct-internals/)
+- Why a function cannot return `dyn Trait`?
+  - `dyn Trait` is trait object and trait object is DST (Dynamically Sized Types)
+  - Functions cannot return DST
+    - You can return a `Box<dyn Trait>` which is dynamic dispatch
+    - or use impl Trait for return type deduction

 #### Impl Trait